dukeboard/talk-app/README.md

 <img src='$ROOT/image/img.png' style='width:100px;' />
 ```

 Nota bene, the **$ROOT** keyword allows to reference an image relatively to the place of saved .talk file.
-The best is then to create a directory for your presentation, save and .talk file and put images aside it.
+The best is then to create a directory for your presentation, save and `.talk` file and put images aside it.
+An example is better than a long speech so checkout the `example` directory of this repository to have a running starting project.

 ### Export as HTML